Streamlining the farmer’s walk 2X per week spawns gangsta-like power

 So… we have

-The posture and core improvement are outrageous among all the killer prizes of the farmer’s walk.
+The posture and core strength are outrageous among the killer prizes of the farmer’s walk.
 So is the endurance aspect.
+And, remember your planks, the forever move

 Do you want that puffy chest pride?
 Do you want to shine like the human building you are meant to be?